George W. Johnson (West Virginia politician): Law

-Politics
+Congress

 Johnson was elected in 1922 to the 68th Congress, only serving two years as his bid for re-election in 1924 was unsuccessful.

 He was elected in 1932 to the 73rd Congress, and this time won re-election to the four succeeding Congresses.
 His re-election bid in 1942 was not successful.

 Death

 He died in Martinsburg on February 24, 1944, and was buried in Edgehill Cemetery in Charles Town.